sbstusa/oneblast/AnalysisPlan.md

 DOD and the SBST collaborated to compare the effectiveness of different modes of email communication in encouraging members of the military to subscribe to a newsletter.

 Representatives of the two agencies designed six different strategies of email communication.
 The SBST randomly assigned the strategies to a list of about 500,000 email addresses provided by the DOD.
 The DOD distributed the emails to the list.
 Before the study no one version was expected to be particularly powerful.
-So, the objective of the study is to find a winning strategy.

 Design:
 ========